Montauk Monster of Plum Island: The Mystery Deepens

 Monster Articles On LAZERHORSE.ORG

-All the Montauk Monster shenanigans chilled out after a while, but then in January 2010, a human body washed up on the shore of Plum Island itself.
+All the Montauk Monster shenanigans quietened down eventually, but in January 2010, a human body washed up on the shore of Plum Island.

-Officially there seems to have been no evidence of foul play, but eye witness’ tales were a lot more interesting.
-The body was reported to be particularly tall, with startlingly long fingers and five holes drilled in to his head!
-Alien?
-Yeah, probably.
+Officially, there was no evidence of foul play, but eye witness’ tales were a lot more interesting.
+The body was reported to be particularly tall, with startlingly long fingers and five holes drilled in to his head.

-Despite the body being carted off by guys in full bio-hazard suits, this story actually didn’t get that much coverage, so the Plum Island plums were probably pleased to have dodged that one… until…..
+Despite the body being carted off by guys in full bio-hazard suits, this story actually didn’t get that much coverage, so the Plum Island animal disease investigators dodged the heat… until…..
 July 2012, when this chap is washed up:

 Montauk Monster July 2012